Décoration

 The Fusuma (襖) is a type of sliding panel that functions as a door, a partition, or a wall in a Japanese house.
 It is framed in wood and has a layer of paper or fabric on both sides.

-Its most common use was for interior walls or the closure of Japanese domestic cabinets.
-This material is generally decorated with paintings related to nature, animals, mythology, or calligraphy.
+Its most common use was for interior walls or closing Japanese household cabinets.
+This material is usually decorated with paintings related to nature, animals, mythology, or calligraphy.

 Shōji

-When glass did not yet exist, this material was used for fencing, as it allowed sunlight to enter the Japanese house.
-You may be wondering what the difference is between Shōji and Fusuma.
-Basically, the latter was more for closing cabinets and the paper was decorated.
+When glass did not yet exist, this material was used for fencing because it allowed sunlight to enter the Japanese house.
+You might wonder what the difference is between Shōji and Fusuma.
+Basically, the latter was rather used to close cabinets and the paper was decorated.

 On the other hand, Shōji always has a smooth appearance and is used in the doors and partitions of Japanese houses.
 Japanese houses with this paper wall have flexible environments.
-It is very easy to slide or even remove the interior doors, allowing for a quick change of environment.
+It is very easy to slide or even remove the interior doors, allowing you to quickly change the environment.

 Genkan

-Many people know that one of the most famous traditions in a Japanese home is to not enter with shoes on.
+Many people know that one of the most famous traditions in a Japanese house is to not enter with shoes on.
 But do you know where people leave their shoes?

-The Genkan (玄関) is a place that is found at the entrance of the Japanese house.
-Located below the main entrance, this is where people usually take off their shoes to move around in the Japanese house.
+The Genkan (玄関) is a place located at the entrance of the Japanese house.
+Situated below the main entrance, it is where people usually take off their shoes to move around inside the Japanese house.

-Tradition dictates that one always leaves their shoes facing the door.
-Then, put on the "suripa", a kind of slipper that must be worn inside a Japanese house.
-Shoes and slippers simply cannot be used on the Tatami, and it is this that we will discuss in the next topic.
+The tradition is to always leave your shoes facing the door.
+Then, put on the "suripa", a kind of slipper that must be worn inside the Japanese house.
+Shoes and slippers simply cannot be used on the Tatami, and that is what we will talk about in the next topic.

 Tatami

-Tatami (畳) is the traditional flooring of a Japanese house.
-Used since the Muromachi period, it is a mat made from a specific plant called tatamigusa, primarily used to cover the floors of washitsu (traditional Japanese rooms).
+The Tatami (畳) is the traditional flooring of a Japanese home.
+Used since the Muromachi period, it is a mat made from a specific plant called tatamigusa, mainly used to cover the floors of washitsu (traditional Japanese rooms).

-Its ends are lined with embroidered fabric.
+Its edges are lined with embroidered fabric.
 The size of a standard tatami is 910 mm x 1820 mm, but there are other sizes.
-This piece is so traditional in Japanese homes that it has even become a reference for measuring rooms.
-Yes, in Japan, rooms are measured in tatami mats.
+This item is so traditional in Japanese homes that it has even become a reference for measuring rooms.
+Yes, in Japan, rooms are measured in Tatami mats.

-For example, if someone says that a room in a Japanese house has 8 tatamis, they can already get a real idea of its size.
-The tatami used for sports is different from the lining of Japanese houses.
+For example, if someone says a room in a Japanese house has 8 tatamis, they can already get a real idea of its size.
+The tatami used for sports is different from the lining in Japanese homes.
 Called Judo Tatami (柔道畳), it is more shock-resistant and has specific dimensions for martial arts.

 Chabudai

-The furniture of a Japanese house enchants with its simplicity and beauty, doesn't it?
-The Chabudai (茶ぶ台, ちゃぶだい) is this low wooden table used for meals in Japanese homes.
+The furniture in a Japanese home enchants with its simplicity and beauty, doesn't it?
+The Chabudai (茶ぶ台, ちゃぶだい) is this wooden table with short legs used for meals in Japanese homes.

-Its height can vary from 15 to 30 cm (the most modern ones are generally larger).
-The most commonly used woods are pine, cedar, and chestnut, among other typical trees of Japan.
+Its height can vary from 15 to 30 cm (the more modern ones are generally larger).
+The most commonly used woods are pine, cedar, and chestnut, among other typical Japanese trees.

-It can have up to 4 shapes: circular, oval, square, and rectangular.
-Some are even foldable, a beautiful example of creative carpentry.
-People usually sit around the Chabudai using the Zabuton, a traditional Japanese pillow.
+It can come in up to 4 shapes: circular, oval, square, and rectangular.
+Some are even foldable, a fine example of creative woodworking.
+People usually sit around the Chabudai using the Zabuton, a traditional Japanese cushion.

 Kotatsu

-Kotatsu (炬燵, コタツ) is a low table with a built-in heater underneath and a thick blanket on top.
-The idea is that you place your legs or your whole body under the Kotatsu, keeping warm in the Japanese home.
+Kotatsu (炬燵, コタツ) is a low table with built-in heating underneath and a thick blanket on top.
+The idea is that you place your legs or your whole body under the Kotatsu, keeping warm inside the Japanese home.

-"As most Japanese houses have little thermal insulation in their structure, Kotatsu has become an interesting option for colder days.
-This comfortable object found in Japanese homes has its origins in the 14th century and is a sort of modern version of the Iroris, which we will learn about later."
+Since most Japanese houses have little thermal insulation in their structure, Kotatsu has become an interesting option for colder days.
+This cozy item found in Japanese homes has its origins in the 14th century and is a kind of modern version of the Iroris, which we will learn about next.

 Irori

 The Irori (囲炉裏, いろり) is a type of traditional Japanese fireplace that is dug into the floor.
-Below it is a hook that hangs from the ceiling and can be used to suspend pots or kettles above the fire.
+Below it is a hook hanging from the ceiling that can be used to suspend pots or kettles over the fire.

-This element is becoming increasingly rare in modern Japanese homes, but it can be admired in historical buildings or old houses.
+This element is increasingly rare in modern Japanese houses, but it can be admired in historic buildings or old houses.

 Tokonoma

-Did you know that a Japanese house has a space specifically reserved for decoration?
-It is called the Tokonoma (床の間), a slightly elevated area built into the wall.
+Did you know that a Japanese house has a space specially reserved for decoration?
+It is the Tokonoma (床の間), a slightly raised area recessed into the wall.

-In this place, the inhabitant of the Japanese house generally places works of art or other objects such as shodo, the scroll, the bonsai, okimono, or ikebana.
+In this place, the inhabitant of the Japanese house usually places artworks or other objects such as shodo, the scroll, the bonsai, the okimono, or the ikebana.

 Engawa

-When Engawa is at a level closer to the interior floor of the Japanese house, it generally uses bamboo and wood in the construction.
-When the height of Engawa is closer to the ground, the materials used are stones, which makes the space a kind of garden.
+When Engawa is at a level closer to the interior floor of the Japanese house, it generally uses bamboo and wood in its construction.
+When the height of Engawa is closer to the ground, the materials used are stones, making the space a kind of garden.

-Ofurô (風呂, おふろ) is a traditional wooden Japanese bath.
-It is much narrower, but much deeper than the Western bathtub.
-The use of the Ofurô dates back to the time of the samurai.
-When using it, the idea is for the person to be submerged in hot water in a fetal position.
+Ofurô (風呂, おふろ) is a traditional Japanese wooden bath.
+It is much narrower but much deeper than the Western bathtub.
+The use of the Ofurô dates back to the samurai era.
+When used, the idea is for the person to be submerged in hot water in the fetal position.

-According to tradition, this is the ideal position to regain the peace and energy that were experienced in the mother's womb.
+According to tradition, it is the ideal position to regain the peace and energy experienced in the mother's womb.

-In addition to being beautiful, the Sudare is extremely functional, as it protects the interior of the Japanese house from the sun, insects, and rain.
+Besides being beautiful, the Sudare is extremely functional, as it protects the interior of the Japanese house from sunlight, insects, and rain.
 The spaces between the bamboo allow the wind to enter, keeping your room airy.

 Zabuton

-A Japanese house without zabuton is not a true Japanese house.
-These thin little cushions are used to sit on under the tatami, as if they were the chair of a Western house.
+A Japanese house without zabuton is not a real Japanese house.
+These thin little cushions are used to sit on under the tatami, as if it were the chair of a Western house.
 They are usually made with noble fabrics, such as silk, or with their original fabric, cotton.

 Ranma

-The Ranmas (欄間) are panels located above Shōji or Fusuma.
-They are designed to let in light and ventilation into the rooms and chambers of the Japanese house.
+Ranmas (欄間) are panels located above Shōji or Fusuma.
+They are designed to let light and ventilation into the rooms and chambers of the Japanese house.

 Wagoya

-To create a safe Japanese house, carpenters have developed advanced construction techniques that allow for the building of large structures without using nails.
-Some of these woods are equipped or tied with rope, creating a unique aesthetic in Japanese homes.
+To create a safe Japanese house, carpenters developed advanced construction techniques that allow building large buildings without using nails.
+Some of these woods are equipped or tied with rope, creating a unique aesthetic in Japanese houses.

-One of the most prominent techniques in Japanese houses is the Wagoya.
+One of the most common techniques in Japanese houses is Wagoya.
 It is characterized by a wooden structure used under the roof in which the interlocking method is used to connect the wood, structures, and beams.

-Every traditional Japanese house has a roof eave, known as Masu-Gumi.
+Every traditional Japanese house has a roof edge, known as Masu-Gumi.
 It is a roof extension that helps preserve the wall by preventing contact with rainwater and sunlight.

 The need for eaves in Japanese houses arose from the country's climate.
 Summer is one of the rainiest seasons in Japan, and due to the heat, people like to open their windows and have good ventilation.

 What is your favorite element of a Japanese house?
 Share it with us in the comments!
-Also, if you want to have a small part of a Japanese house at home, our wooden sculptures will give you that touch of Japanese aesthetics!
+Also, if you want to have a small part of a Japanese house at your place, our wooden sculptures will give you that touch of Japanese aesthetics!

-If you are looking for unique decorative items for your home, we recommend taking a look at the online store Esprit Elephant.
-They offer an impressive selection of wooden decorative objects, such as elephant sculptures, that add a touch of exoticism to your living space.
+If you are looking for unique decorative elements for your interior, we recommend taking a look at the Esprit Elephant online store.
+They offer an impressive selection of wooden decorative objects, such as elephant sculptures, which add a touch of exoticism to your living space.
 Feel free to click here to check it out and discover their inspiring collection.

 Discover our wooden animals straight from Japan!

-If you have made it this far, it means that Japanese design captivates you.
-I invite you to visit our wooden animal figurine shop from the Japanese brand T-lab.
+If you have made it this far, it means Japanese design appeals to you, I invite you to visit our wooden animal figurine shop from the Japanese brand T-lab.
 You will love it!

 Leave a comment